Join the LadVen OS testing programRequest a demo

 1. Check whether you are opening an outdated link.

-2. Clarify with the reporter or manager whether you should participate in the task.
+2. Clarify with the requester or manager whether you should participate in the task.

 3. If access is needed for work, ask to be added to the task with the correct role.

-4. If you need a file, client, or CRM entity, request access to that exact object, not only to the task.
+4. If you need a file, client, or CRM record, request access to the exact needed source, not only to the task.

 5. If you are a manager, check whether the process is configured so required tasks are hidden from responsible people.